 The third session of the public hearing on the recommendation to establish First Shaughnessy as a Heritage Conservation Area (HCA) took place on September 15th at 6pm.
 Council heard a recap of the previous public hearing sessions from staff and then heard from a large number of speakers.
 Approximately fifty people had signed up to speak to Council presenting a variety of opinions.
 After all present speakers were heard, Council voted to reconvene on September 29th to make a final decision.
 On September 29th, the motion to designate First Shaughnessy a Heritage Conservation Area passed and the designation made official.
 You can read more about Vancouver’s first HCA here.

-If you would like to view the full recording of the September 15th hearing, it is available here.
+Click here, if you would like to view the full recording of the September 15th hearing.

 The proposal to create a Heritage Conservation Area in First Shaughnessy has stirred the interest of the public.
 The July 21st public hearing was continued on July 28th after a new report on property values was submitted.
 At the end of the July 28th hearing, it was decided to resume the public hearing on September 15th, 6pm at City Hall.
 Comments are still being accepted at firstname.lastname@example.org and the public are also invited to register to speak by emailing email@example.com.
 To read all the documents supplied at the July public hearing dates visit the City of Vancouver Heritage Action Plan page.
 VHF is encouraging all heritage supporters to submit letters or register to speak on this important topic.
 First Shaughnessy is densely rich with history and architectural resources that cannot be replaced.